Wuling (mountain pass): Recreation

-Many races are held to ride to Wuling, most notably the Taiwan KOM Challenge, a non-UCI sanctioned race beginning in Qixingtan Beach and takes the eastern route.
+Many races are held to ride to Wuling, most notably the Taiwan KOM Challenge, a non-UCI sanctioned race beginning in Qixingtan Beach and following the eastern route.
 The 107 km race is regarded as an intense climb within the cycling community, with Grand Tour winner Vincenzo Nibali commenting: "I've never ridden such a long and hard climb before in my entire life."

 Wuling is also a popular stargazing and bird-watching location.
 Common birds include the Taiwan rosefinch, white-whiskered laughingthrush, and collared bush robin.